YeDawa/DumpSync/docs/dumpdata.md

 # DumpSync Command: Dump Data

-To create a dump data, you can use the following command:
+To create a dump json data format, you can use the following command:

 ```bash
 dumpsync dump-data